Havenile History, Family Crest & Coats of Arms

 The name Havenile was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Havenile family lived in the county of Derbyshire.
 However, the family resided in Avenelles in the department of Eure, Normandy before coming to England in the just prior to the major flood of Norman emigration in the 11th century.

 Early Origins of the Havenile family

 The surname Havenile was first found in Derbyshire where they held a family seat as Lords of the manor of Nether Haddon from early times.
 They were descended from Sir des Biars who attended Duke William at the Battle of Hastings in 1066 A.D. and also bore the name of Avenals.
 William Avennel was this same Sire who was Lord of Biars in the canton d'Isigny in Normandy.

 Haddon Hall near Bakewell, Derbyshire was the site of the 12th-century marriage between Sir Richard de Vernon and Alice Avenell, daughter of William Avenell II.
 At that time, the hall passed into the Vernon family.
 Historically, the hall was originally held by William Peverel, illegitimate son of William the Conqueror in 1087.
 Later the hall was forfeited to the Crown in 1153 and then passed to a tenant of the Peverils, the Avenell family.

-Important Dates for the Havenile family
+Early History of the Havenile family

 This web page shows only a small excerpt of our Havenile research.
 Another 63 words (4 lines of text) covering the years 122 and 1220 are included under the topic Early Havenile History in all our PDF Extended History products and printed products wherever possible.